We get sport from the inside.

 Kipchoge's amazing sub two-hour marathon was an amazing feat and one which cannot help but let our minds wander to Hebrews 12 and the call to "run the race."

-This week we talk about socials.
-Sport is massively social as we hang out with people and get to know them on and off the pitch.
 We chat with three university students about living as a Christian on a night out.

 Distance runner Gill Bland reflects on her experience of individual sport and faith, and how she has grown in courage evangelising to fellow runners.